avaframe/AvaFrame/docs/moduleOut3Plot.rst

 quickPlot
 ===========

-This function creates two plots, one plot with three panels, first dataset, second dataset and the absolute difference of the two datasets and one plot showing a cross- and a longprofile of the two datasets.
+This function creates two plots, one plot with four panels, first dataset, second dataset, the absolute difference of the two datasets and the absolute difference capped to a smaller range of differences (ppr: +- 100kPa, pfd: +-10m, pfv:+- 10ms-1).
+The difference plots also include an insert showing the histogram and the cumulative density function of the differences.
+The second plot shows a cross- and a longprofile of the two datasets.
 According to the characteristics of a simulation, as for example provided by the simulation dictionary created with *fileHandlerUtils.makeSimDict*, the required input parameters can be defined in order to choose the first dataset.
-The second dataset is fetched from the benchmark results using the same filtering characteristics.
+The second dataset is fetched from the benchmark results or from the Outputs of a second computational module, using the same filtering characteristics.
 The function returns a list with the file paths of the generated plots.